ramp-kits/bike_counters/README.md

 pip install -U -r requirements.txt
 ```

-It is recommended to create a new virtual environement for this project.
+It is recommended to create a new virtual environment for this project.
 For instance, with conda,
 ```bash
 conda create -n bikes-ramp python=3.9 conda activate bikes-ramp